jeremybise/jeremybise/content/sourdough-bread.md

 6. Toward the end of the rising time, preheat the oven to 425 degrees F.

-7. Spray loaves with lukewarm water, then bake for 25-30 minutes, until deep golden brown.
+7. Spray loaves with lukewarm water.
+Slash each loaf deeply with a razer, then bake for 25-30 minutes, until deep golden brown.

+8. Cool on a rack.